COHRINT/et-ddf/python/ros_wrapper/README.md

 ### Config Files

 There are two main config files used for running ET-DDF in ROS.
-Both are located in the `config/` folder of the `offset_etddf` package.
+Both are located in the `config/` folder of the `etddf_etddf` package.

 The `ros_agent_config.yaml` config file is used to configure ET-DDF instances, including setting connections, ET thresholding, CI thresholding, and update rate for the ET-DDF instance.